 -Bank statement with adequate funds UCM program

-What are the priority deadlines for international applications?
+What are the admissions deadlines for international applications?

 - Spring - October 1